Start Printed Page 17540

 Proposals by non-Federal interests must be entered online and require the following information:

-1. The name of all non-Federal interests planning to act as the sponsor, including any non-Federal interest that Start Printed Page 17419has contributed to or is expected to contribute toward the non-Federal share of the proposed feasibility study or modification.
+1. The name of all non-Federal interests planning to act as the sponsor, including any non-Federal interest that has contributed to or is expected to contribute toward the non-Federal share of the proposed feasibility study or modification.

 2. State if this proposal is for a feasibility study or a modification to an authorized USACE water resources development project or feasibility study and, if a modification, specify the authorized water resources development project or study that is proposed for modification.